 However, most of us mere mortals are denied access to the holy grounds on grounds of not possessing a car worthy of the track.
 After all, not every car is made to race.
 Even if such cars were entered in races, they would end up being obstacles for faster ones.

-So we decided which were the cheapest performance coupes in the UAE that could still cut it with the best of them.
+So we decided which were the cheapest performance coupes that could still cut it with the best of them in the UAE.
 Here are four such contenders.

 The heading literally screams out “Hellcat”, doesn’t it?
 Dodge unleashed the monstrous 707-hp Challenger Hellcat in 2017 to critical acclaim.
 Although the Hellcat costs more than twice the price cap we are talking about, the American muscle car also comes with a 3.6-litre V6 engine that makes 305hp and 363Nm.
 Add to it the comprehensive electronics package Dodge offers with the car, and you get a proper racetrack machine without burning a hole in your pocket.